Fancy Gadam

 Mujahid Ahmed Bello (born 16 August 1988) known by his stage name Fancy Gadam, is a Ghanaian afropop, amapiano, dancehall and reggae musician.
 In 2017, he won Ghana Music Awards for Best New Artist and in 2020, he was named Best Afrobeat Entertainer at the International Reggae and World Music Awards.

 Early life and music career

 Fancy Gadam was born in Hausa Zongo, a suburb of Tamale, the capital town of the Northern Region (Ghana).
 He completed his basic education at the Police Barracks Basic School in Tamale.
 Fancy Gadam started his music career at the age of 12 as a performer at schools and public events.

 Notable performances

 On 1 December 2017, Fancy Gadam was one of the headline artists at the S Concert when he performed to the early hours of Saturday 2 December 2017.

-His Dream Album launch and concert, on 5 October 2019 pulled over 25,000 fan to the Tamale stadium (Now Aliu Mahama stadium).
+His Dream Album launch and concert, on 5 October 2019 pulled over 25,000 fans to the Tamale Stadium (Now Aliu Mahama Stadium).